 This course explores how the "common good" might be considered a way of judging government's actions with respect to the natural environment.
 Some environmentalists wonder if conventional thinking-even democracy itself-is up to the challenge.
-Course will illustrate real-world technical complexities and uncertainties, and the existence of competing worthy (and costly) common objectives besides environmental protection, stand in the way of any easy solutions to environmental problems.
+This course will illustrate real-world technical complexities and uncertainties, and the existence of competing worthy (and costly) common objectives besides environmental protection, stand in the way of any easy solutions to environmental problems.
 This course is necessarily interdisciplinary since neither nature nor policymaking is organized by academic departments.
 Prerequisite: CORE 179 or appropriate transfer status.
 Pre- or Co-requisite: ENG 111.
-Not open to students with credit in POL 258.